Merlin-Monson/Exploratory-Data-analysis-using-Python/README.md

 1) Difference in speed for the 50km ,50mi male to female
 2) What age groups are the best in the 50 mile race
 3) What age groups are the worst in the 50 mile race
+4) Is there a seasonal difference in the number of participants in the marathon
-4) Are the marathon runners slower in summer than winter
+5) Do the marathon runners perform better in a certain season